-One of my best friends sent me this by email and it made me all nostalgic and wistful for my youth.
-As a child of the 70s, I couldn’t help but laugh out loud at some of the ridiculous things we latched onto as “cool” and it brought back a flood of other memories.
-I’ve bolded the original description and then added my comments after.
-Enjoy.
-Let me know what it brings back for you.
+Years ago, one of my best friends sent me an email, long before we had Facebook and Pinterest, that listed things a child of the 70s would instantly recognize.
+As a child of the 70s, I couldn’t help but laugh out loud at some of the ridiculous things we latched onto as “cool” and it brought back a flood of other core memories.
+Now in 2023, it also makes me wish for the simplicity of that time.

 IF YOU WERE A CHILD OF THE 70S…